Harvest Moon: A Wonderful Life: Reception

 Harvest Moon: A Wonderful Life received largely positive reviews upon its initial GameCube release.
 IGN gave the title an "Impressive" 8 out of 10 rating, praising gameplay and lasting appeal while also noting its "monotonous" audio and upsetting lack of festivals.
 A Wonderful Life garnered an 8.7 rating from Ryan Davis of GameSpot.
 Echoing other reviews, Davis considered it "a fun and potentially addictive game that, if you let it, will gladly consume any free time you choose to give it."
 The publication went on to name it the best GameCube game of March 2004.

 The Special Edition released for PlayStation 2 did not receive such strong praise.
 IGN's Juan Castro gave it a score of 6/10 and remarked "The differences, including an increase in brides, choosing the gender of your child and the ability to play forever, make little difference.
 What does make a difference, though, is the drastic drop in framerate, increase in load times and muddy graphics."
 Official UK PlayStation 2 Magazine gave it a 7/10 rating.

+Remake

+A remake, Story of Seasons: A Wonderful Life, was announced at the Nintendo Direct on September 13, 2022, and later released for the Nintendo Switch in Japan on January 26, 2023, and in North America and Europe on June 27, 2023, for Nintendo Switch, Microsoft Windows, Xbox Series X|S and PlayStation 5.

+Marvelous added same-sex relationships to the game as well as the option to make the player character non-binary.

+The reception for the remake was mixed, with Destructoid's CJ Andriessen calling the game a "remarkable experience".
+However, GameSpot's Jess Howard considered it "empty and stuck in the past."